Lucas-Val/Lucas-Val/README.md

 I’m Lucas, a **data & learning enthusiast**.
 I enjoy exploring how data can tell stories, solve problems, and open up new ways of thinking.
-Data is what turns opinion into clarity, and information into insight that empowers teams to act with confidence.

 🔎 A few things about me:
 - 📊 Learning and experimenting with **R, SQL, and all things analytics**